tchaffee/odd-cafe/src/pages/blog/2019-06-07-javascript-and-scope-iv.md

   - programming
   - scope
 ---
-In [JavaScript and Scope I, II, and III](/tags/javascript-scope-series/) we looked at scope and *functions*.
+In JavaScript and Scope articles [I - Intro](/blog/2019-06-01-javascript-and-scope/), [II - Functions](/blog/2019-06-03-javascript-and-scope-ii/), and [III - Arrow Functions](/blog/2019-06-07-javascript-and-scope-iii/) we looked at scope and *functions*.
 What about other statements that use blocks?
 Blocks being sections of code enclosed by curly brackets `{}`.

 For example, we often declare variables in a `for` loop with a block.